tanmay-exists/hyprland-stuff/README.md

 Welcome!
 This repo contains my customized setup and configuration files for the Hyprland window manager, tailored to enhance my desktop experience.
-Pretty basic configs here, I'm a beginner 😭
+Pretty basic configs here, I'm a beginner 😭.
+Everything is hardcoded, automation coming not, very soon.

 ## Features